Why could Brian Clark send one email from his email list and make 6 figures?

 - Consistency – People want you to be predictably reliable.
 It’s a big part of your brand.
 You expect service providers that you enjoy to be pretty similar from year to year, there is a comfort in that.
-Think about if you are overseas in an unusual place, you might not be the biggest fan of multinationals like Starbucks and McDonalds, but you certainly know what you are going to get when you walk in.
-On a blog that means nice guys writing positive articles most of the time, even when they really want to go on a three day rant.
+Think about if you are overseas in an unusual place, you might not be the biggest fan of multinationals like Starbucks and Mcdonald’s, but you certainly know what you are going to get when you walk in.
+On a blog that means nice folks writing positive articles most of the time, even when they really want to go on a three-day rant.

-- Expectation – As well as having expectations in terms of consistency, your audience also expects good, valuable things from you.
+- Anticipation – As well as having expectations in terms of consistency, your audience also expects good, valuable things from you in the future.
 They know, even if they don’t have perfectly complete information, that they can trust what you deliver.

 You can’t buy it, you have to work at it.
 Every day.

 Are there things you will purchase as soon as you hear about them?

 I do this all the time with movies, music, books …